auremoser/nicar-2015/nicar_15_mappingjs.md

 To accomplish this, we need to know how many crashes happened per neighborhood, then divide that number by the population of the neighborhood.

-You can do this a number of ways, we'll be using SQL, you can read documentation on this in the [PostGIS docs](http://postgis.net/docs/) and otherwise just follow along.
+You can do this a number of ways, we'll be using SQL, you can read documentation on available function magic in the [PostGIS docs](http://postgis.net/docs/) and otherwise just follow along.

-Going back to the createLayer example we just made:
+Going back to the `createLayer` example we just made:

 * Copy the following SQL into your index.html file below the `<style>` tags.